YassinTalssis/Instagram-Fake-Accounts-Detection/README.md

 ### Dataset Structures

-The dataset contains of 1 set of json file with given features:
+The dataset contains of 2 set of json files with given features:

 ##### Fake Account Detection
 1. `user_media_count` - Total number of posts, an account has.